Legal recourses for the syndicate of co-owners regarding latent defects, faulty design and construction defects

 The law regulates the liability of contractors and building professionals for any problem related to the quality of construction work.
 In this regard, the legislator has provided for a specific protection regime for divided co-ownership.
 Section 1081 of the Civil Code of Québec recognizes the legal interest of any syndicate of co-owners to assert the rights of all co-owners to correct defects that appear, in the short or long term.
 This could occur during the initial construction of the building, or during work carried out several years after its erection.
-In short, when problems affect the common portions, the syndicate benefits from several legal warranties.
-Among them is the one against latent defects, design or construction defects.
+In short, when problems affect the common portions, the syndicate benefits from several legal guarantees.
+Among them is the one against latent defects, faulty design or construction defects.
 These warranties are worth their weight in gold, because very often, the cost of the work to be carried out in a co-ownership can be substantial.

 Liability of the syndicate